 The story of Chihiro Ogino, a young girl who’s spirited away into the fantastical world of the Kami and ends up working in a bathhouse, has gone down in cinematic history as one of the most beautiful films ever.
 With its awe-inspiring animation, Hayao Miyazaki’s magical story, and absorbing world-building, it’s probably the best Studio Ghibli movie.

 We also happen to think it’s one of the best animated movies as well.
 And remember, once you’ve met someone, you never really forget them…

 A dark fairytale set during the Spanish Civil War, Pan’s Labyrinth is a hauntingly beautiful and spell-binding movie that contrasts the human horrors of war with the literal monsters of the underworld.

 There’s no place like home, and there are few movies as iconic as The Wizard of Oz.
-A technicolour masterpiece, the film is a pop-culture juggernaut packed with memorable characters, excellent dialogue, and the catchiest songs this side of the yellow brick road.
+A technicolor masterpiece, the film is a pop-culture juggernaut packed with memorable characters, excellent dialogue, and the catchiest songs on this side of the yellow brick road.

 The Wizard of Oz remains as watchable today as it was in 1934, thanks to an impeccable script that manages to be funny, scary, and full of wonder all at once, not to mention an astounding lead performance from Judy Garland, who was just 16 when she played Dorothy.

 Let’s address the oliphaunt in the room: yes, we lumped all three Lord of the Rings movies into one entry.
-It’s greedy, we know, but honestly, we couldn’t decide which one to feature on this list, so we decided to have our lembas bread and eat it too by putting in the whole trilogy.
+It’s greedy, we know, but honestly, after watching all The Lord of the Rings movies in order again, we couldn’t decide which one to feature on this list.
+So we decided to have our Lembas bread and eat it too by putting in the whole trilogy.